 Work experience occurs through practicum placements, clinical placements, preceptorships, and field studies arranged by the College.
 These work experiences are on-the-job training provided by a training host.
-The student may be covered by liability insurance and by the provincial Worker's Compensation Insurance (dependent on the practicum location), paid for by the College, while the student is on site.
+The student is covered by liability insurance and by the provincial Worker's Compensation Insurance, paid for by the College, while the student is on site.